domfarolino/opengl-experiments/README.md

  - Downloading the latest version of the library via `curl -LOk https://github.com/nigels-com/glew/releases/download/glew-2.0.0/glew-2.0.0.zip`
  - Unzipping it `unzip glew-2.0.0.zip`
  - Following build instructions `cd glew-2.0.0 && make && sudo make install && make clean`
+ - **For some reason on Ubuntu, I ALSO have to have the glew-dev package installed by doing `sudo apt-get install libglew-dev`**.
+I'm not sure why both are necessary so I should probably look into it?

 **As the tutorial states in the "Context creation" page, ensure the GL/glew.h header appears before OpenGL headers or the library used for window creation (SDL)**